Ben Nevis, Britain's highest peak (photo courtesy of Stewart Huntington)

 Also recommended is http://www.prominentpeaks.org.uk/ - a database of hills in the UK over 500m in height and at least 100m of prominence.

-The aim in the lists for the UK presented on this website, and in the various UK nations pages (see below), is to offer hikers some alternative lists based on metric standards, bringing the UK into line with other lists of hills and mountains for mainland Europe to be found elsewhere on this website.
+The aim in the lists for the UK presented on this website, and in the various UK nations pages (see below), is to offer hikers a few alternative lists that do not feature elsewhere on the internet.

-At the bottom of this page you will also find to download and print a list of the 120 Major Summits of Britain and Ireland (i.e. those that have at least 600 metres of prominence).
-Also to download and print is a register of the people who have completed this list, together with, courtesy of Chris Watson, the register of those who have climbed at least 1200 British HuMPs and so are entitled to be enrolled in the HuMP Hall of Fame.
+At the bottom of this page you will find to download and print a list of the 120 Major Summits of Britain and Ireland (i.e. those that have at least 600 metres of prominence).
+Also to download and print is a register of the people who have completed this list.

 Also below is a guidance note on where to find the registers of people who have completed one or more of the lists of UK hills and mountains, and how to register a completion.